Ficool

 To be a turtle would be like a dream coming true.

-I was a human in a world full of capitalism, Drugs, violence and a lack of choice to be a turtle.
+I was a human in a world full of capitalism, Drugs, traffic violations, and a lack of choice to be a turtle.

 Now I was 74.
-On the way I had kids and even had a fairly nice wife.
-She always loved my passions for turtles.
+On the way, I had kids and even had a fairly nice wife.
+She always loved my passion for turtles.

-Feeling the last measly breaths of air leave my lungs I looked deep into my wive and children's eyes.
+'How time flies by...'
+Feeling the last measly breaths of air drained from my weak lungs, I looked deep into my wife and children's eyes.

 "Take care of puby."
-I spoke almost in a whisper.
+I forced out almost in a whisper.

-A warm embrace coddled me, dragging my eyes shut and dragging me into a calm darkness.
+Then I felt it: a warm embrace coddled me, gently closing my eyes and pulling me into a deep, calm darkness.

 'Haaaah, finally.
 I wonder what happens now.'
-I thought.
+I thought absently.

-I sat in the calm peace of death thinking about such for a moment.
+'Maybe I'd go to heaven, or I'll be reborn.
+I just hope there are turtles wherever I go.'
+I sat in the calm peace of death, thinking about it for a moment.

-But infront of me wasn't my wife nor my children.
-Instead what lay infront of me was an extremely large line.
+In front of me wasn't the previous view of my wife nor my children.
+Instead, what lay in front of me was an extremely large line.

-Zooming out of the 10x vision I looked around me.
-I was at the absolute back of the line.
+Taking my eyes away from the odd sight, I looked around me.
+There were seemingly a million things ahead of me, and I was at the absolute back of the line.

 Loosely held in one of its purplish hands was a golden ticket.

-The ticket looked quite appealing, it was an almost unreal shade of gold, it pulled in me in the more I looked at it.
+The ticket looked quite appealing; it was an almost unreal shade of gold, and it pulled me in the more I looked at it.

 HONK HONK

-A loud honking sound erupted directly into my head, it wasn't like I heard it.
-It felt like it was shoved into my head.
+A loud honking sound erupted directly into my head.

-We apologize for the intrusion but we must remind you to hold onto your ticket, this is your very own personal admission from life.
-It is very important each afterpartee has a ticket.
+We apologize for the intrusion, but we must remind you to hold onto your ticket; this is your very own personal admission from life.
+It is very important that each attendee has a ticket.
+If an Afterpartee is found without a ticket, they shall be promptly removed!

-A static voice spoke in a slightly joyful tone, it was weird having a voice in my head but it wasn't uncomfortable.
+A static voice spoke in a slightly joyful tone, it was weird having a voice in my head but it didn't feem uncomfortable.

-Looking down, I noticed my hand held to a fist, I slowly ungripped and noticed a slightly crumpled golden ticket unfold.
+Looking down, I noticed my hand held in a fist.
+I slowly ungripped and noticed a golden ticket, slightly crumpled, unfold.

-I don't get what that guy meant but this thing seemed pretty important.
+I didn't fully get what that voice meant, but just by looking at it, anyone could tell this thing was pretty important.

-Gripping my ticket I looked up and saw the massive line until the ticket booth.
+Gripping my ticket tighter, I looked up and saw the massive line at the ticket booth.

-'I guess I just wait now.' even though it felt like I was a mile away I could clearly see a 2d stickman stamping tickets at light speed.
+'I guess I just wait now.'
+Even though it felt like I was a mile away, I could clearly see the 2d stickman stamping tickets at light speed.

 At the rate he was going it wouldn't take too long until I was at the front.

-I stood in line for for what felt like a week, but I didn't get tired here so I really couldn't tell.
+I stood in line for what felt like a few minutes at best, but time felt weirder here, so I really couldn't tell.
 But eventually I reached the ticket booth.

-Inside was a stool and a oldschool gamebox, it was entirely black in color besides the glowing words above the screen in bright gold: God.
+In front of me was a single stool and an old-school arcade game box.
+It was entirely black in colour, besides the glowing words above the screen in bright gold:

-Sitting down I looked into the box and waited for a moment.
-I wasn't sure if I should be doing or saying something.
+Sitting down on the stool, I looked into the box and waited for a moment.
+I wasn't sure if I was supposed to be doing or saying something.

-Seeing no reaction I looked down to where the controls should be.
-And surely enough a big green button and a big red button where.
+Seeing no reaction I looked down to where the controls should've been, and surely enough a big green button and a big red button where present.

 I pressed the green button, there wasn't any great reason or anything I simply liked the color green.